devashishsharma2302/squealy/README.md

 You have a chain of hotels based on multiple locations.
 You create 5 reports which are to be viewed by
 the managers of each hotel but you don't want the manager of one location to view the report of the
 hotels not managed by him.
 Now if you write this logic in your own code, it is going to take a lot of
-time but using SQueLy, this can be done in seconds.
+time but using SQueaLy, this can be done in seconds.
 ```

 **When you want scheduled emails embedded with reports**